Last week, WRAP, the leading UK charity for waste resources released a press statement about black plastics, part of which is reproduced below;

 The diagram below explains how a circular economy should work, with the example of paper.
 Paper is widely recycled and returned to the supply chain, with 30% new virgin paper joining the 70% which is recycled.
 This mixed recycle/virgin material is then recycled a second, a third and a forth time, with 30% of the material dropping out to waste each time.

-On the other hand we have plastics.
-According to the latest Ellen MacArthur foundation report just 5% of plastic is recycled into new product worldwide.
+On the other hand, we have plastics.
+According to the latest Ellen MacArthur Foundation report just 5% of plastic is recycled into new products worldwide.
 Much of this 5% is black plastic, which will go into new black products.

 If black plastic was suddenly removed from the recyclable stream, then there would be no circular economy as the circle would no longer be completed as all black plastics drop out.